Myxelium/Lunaris/README.md

 ## Setup

 1. Clone this repository and install the dependencies by running `npm install`.
-2. Create a `.env` file in the root directory of the project and add your bot token as an environment variable named `token` and `clientId`.
+2. Create a `.env` file in the root directory of the project and add your bot token and client id as environment variables named `token` and `clientId`.
 3. Run the bot by running `node index.js`.